Philippines men's national ice hockey team: Official FIHL tournament debut

-The Philippine national team participated at the 2017 Asian Winter Games, which was their first official tournament.
-They participated in Division II of the tournament.
-The team, captained by Swiss-Filipino, Steven Füglister, underwent a seven-month training which started in July 2016 prior to the competition.
+The Philippine national team participated in the 2017 Asian Winter Games, which marked their first official tournament.
+They competed in Division II of the tournament.
+The team, captained by Swiss-Filipino Steven Füglister, underwent seven months of training, beginning in July 2016, in preparation for the competition.

 The team lost 10–5 in their first official match against Kyrgyzstan.
-Philippines secured their first official win as a FIHL member when they defeated Qatar with a score of 14–2 and was followed by an 8–3 triumph against Kuwait, who were competing as the Independent Olympic Athletes.
-The team finished third in their division following their 9–2 win over Macau in the play-off for third place.
+The Philippines secured their first official win as a FIHL member by defeating Qatar with a score of 14–2, followed by an 8–3 triumph over Kuwait, which competed as the Independent Olympic Athletes.
+The team placed third in their division after a 9–2 win over Macau in the play-off for third place.

 2017 Southeast Asian Games

 The Philippines participated at an ice hockey tournament event of the 2017 Southeast Asian Games.
 To prepare for the tournament, they participated at the 2017 Philippine Ice Hockey Tournament which was held at the SM Megamall Skating Rink in Mandaluyong.
 The national team finished third behind second placed New York-based Islanders Red and first placed Singaporean side Pandoo Nation.

 The Philippine national team mentored by Czech head coach Daniel Brodan started their Southeast Asian Games campaign with a 12–0 victory over Indonesia.
 This was followed by their game against Singapore which ended with a 7–2 triumph.

 This was then followed by their game against Malaysia which saw the ejection of the Philippine captain, Steven Füglister from the game in the first period.
 He was given a game misconduct penalty for hitting a Malaysian player in a head while pursuing the puck although the skipper said the infraction was an unintentional accident.
 The match ended with a 7–7 tie after regulation time after an extra five-minute-period which led to a shootout.
 The Philippines outscored Malaysia to register a win.

 The Malaysian organizers decided to suspend Fuglister for the final match against Thailand.
 The Philippines appealed this decision but failed to overturn the suspension.
 Despite playing sans their captain, the Philippines wrapped up their campaign, undefeated with a 5–4 win over Thailand and clinched the first ever ice hockey gold medal in the history of the regional tournament.